What Makes Collaboration Work?

 How to Start a Community of Practice Peer Group for Creative Health Practitioners: 7 Proven Tips

-For the past five years, I’ve been part of The Copse, a creative writing peer group with three wonderful colleagues—Rachel Godfrey, Rachel Hawkins-Crockford, and Victoria Riddiford.
-We first met through the Metanoia Creative Writing for Therapeutic Purposes (CWTP) master’s programme, but what began as a connection through our studies has evolved into a deeply supportive community of learning, reflection, and inspiration.
-Being part of this peer support group has been invaluable to each of us, shaping our practice and sustaining us in ways we never anticipated.
-I hope our story encourages others to create their own communities of practice.
+For the past five years, I’ve been part of The Copse - a creative writing peer group with three brilliant colleagues I met during my master’s.
+This peer group has grown into a valuable space for learning, reflection, and mutual support.
+It has shaped and sustained our practices in ways we never expected.
+I hope sharing our story encourages others to form their own communities of practice.

 What brought you joy in 2024?